grig23/primetime.en/help/release-notes/tvsdk-27-android.md

 Android™ TVSDK v2.5.4 offers the following updates and API changes:

-* Changes in default value for `WebViewDebbuging` `WebViewDebbuging` value are set to False by default.
-To enable it, call setWebCon`tentsDebuggingEnabled(true) in the application.
+* Changes in default value for `WebViewDebbuging`

+  The `WebViewDebbuging` value is set to _False_ by default.
+To enable it, call `setWebContentsDebuggingEnabled` to _True_ in the application.

 * OpenSSL and Curl version upgrade
   Updated `libcurl` to v7.57.0 and OpenSSL to v1.0.2k.
 * App level access for VAST response object